jcorporation/myMPD/docs/additional-topics/mpd-satellite-setup.md

 There is no special myMPD configuration required, if each instance should work autonomously.

+#### Central playback statistics

+Configure myMPD to use the central MPD server for stickers.
+You find this setting in the connection dialog.

 #### Shared images

 Replace the `/var/lib/mympd/pics` directory with a link to `/srv/mpd/images`.